 For more information, reach out to the CSC Corptax Professional Services team to learn how aligning processes will benefit you and ensure you stay in lock-step with your counterparts in finance and business planning.

 About Gary Colbert

-A recognized thought leader in corporate taxation, Gary Colbert, Senior Director, Content Management and Design Services, CSC Corptax, identifies market trends to understand how they will impact CSC Corptax technology and CSC Corptax clients.
-He is a registered CPA and holds a Bachelor of Science in Business Administration and Accounting from California State University and a Juris Doctor from San Joaquin College of Law.
+A recognized thought leader in corporate taxation, Gary Colbert is a Senior Director on the Content Management and Design Services team.
+He helps clients understand market trends and evolving tax law and how they will impact their companies.
+Gary is a registered CPA and holds a Juris Doctor from San Joaquin College of Law.